Plum-headed finch

-The plum-headed finch (Emblema modesta) also known as cherry finch is a common species of estrildid finch found in Australia.
+The plum-headed finch (Emblema modestum) also known as cherry finch is a common species of estrildid finch found in Australia.
 It has an estimated global extent of occurrence of 100,000 - 1,000,000 km^{2}.

 Taxonomy

 The plum-headed finch was formally described and illustrated in 1837 by the English ornithologist John Gould in his book A Synopsis of the Birds of Australia, and the Adjacent Islands.
 Gould coined the binomial name Amadina modesta.
 This species was formerly placed in the genus Neochmia.
 A molecular phylogenetic study of the Estrildidae published in 2020 found that the genus Neochmia was paraphyletic.
 In the reorganization to create monophyletic genera, the plum-headed finch was moved to the genus Emblema that had been introduced in 1842 by the English ornithologist John Gould.
-The specific epithet modesta is Latin meaning "plain", "modest" or "unassuming".
+The specific epithet modestum is Latin meaning "plain", "modest" or "unassuming".
 The species is monotypic: no subspecies are recognised.